anmancuso/SonarProject/README.md

 3. [Decision Tree](https://scikit-learn.org/stable/modules/generated/sklearn.tree.DecisionTreeClassifier.html)

 I have decided to use different algorithms in order to compare the results in terms of Accuracy, Precision, AUC and Training Time.
+In particular from the Accuracy shown in the following figure:

+one can conclude that even without Data Pre-processing the results of the prediction are acceptable (higher than 80%) for the